 Workers’ Compensation Lawyer in Manassas, VA

 Injured while working on the job?
 You don’t have to face the piles of medical bills on your own.
+Our experienced workers’ compensation lawyer in Manassas, VA, can help.
 Workers’ compensation is designed to ensure hard-working Virginian employees have the financial means to receive full medical treatment for their injuries.
 In addition, injured employers who file a workers’ compensation claim may even be able to receive reimbursement for lost wages if they have to miss work in order to receive treatment.

 With that said, not every workplace injury settlement goes as smoothly as you may assume.
 While for most cases, an employer’s insurance company will cover the full cost of the employee’s medical expenses until they’re recovered, there are situations where a claim is outright denied.
 If you’ve been injured on the job and you’re not sure how to file a claim or you’ve filed a claim that has since been denied, then reach out to the workers’ compensation attorneys at Ashcraft & Gerel to discuss your options.
 Our workers’ compensation attorneys have years of experience serving Manassas, Virginia residents who suffer from workplace injuries.
 They’ll use this experience to help you from start to finish of your workers’ comp claim.